nostradomus/LHCreate-2017/README.md

 # LHCreate-2017

-Award-winning project for LHCreate 2017 hackaton at CERN's Idea2square.
+Award-winning project for LHCreate 2017 hackaton at CERN's IdeaSquare.

 The inverse escape room game     -      Break into CERN !